 In Saint Ram Rahim’s MSG The Warrior Lionheart, she was given that chance to co-direct the movie and now after watching this movie, anyone can say that she has amazingly nailed it.
 The journey of film direction that begin from Lionheart reached Hind Ka Napak Ko Jawab, in which she played the powerful role of Josh who accompanies the lead character who crosses the border to smash the terrorist camps in neighboring country.
-Currently she is busy shooting her next project Jattu Engineer – a comedy movie, surprisingly the shooting of movie was completed in just 15 days in Honeypreet’s direction.
+Then she directed her next project Jattu Engineer – which was a comedy movie, surprisingly the shooting of movie was completed in just 15 days in Honeypreet’s direction.
 She credits her successful pursuits to her Papa Coach.
 Now she will be back on screen in Baba Ram Rahim’s upcoming movie MSG Online Gurukul.
 During the shooting of Online Gurukul, she performed her stunts so fiercely that renowned fight master Abbas Ali nicknamed her ‘Guru Ji Ki Sherni’

 The talent train doesn’t stop here.
 Saint Ram Rahim’s grandkids, Sweetluck and Sahib-e-Dil have also played important roles in the movie.
 Sweetluck is yet another prime example of how talent makes its way from one generation to the next.
 Little Sweetluck started singing when she was just about 4 years old, she also appeared in music videos of MSG 2 The Messenger movie.